krzmknt/mkdr/README.md

 # mkdr
-`mkdr` is a DaC(Directories as Code) tool by which you can generate, export and reorganize direcotory structure based on a yaml format configuration file.
+`mkdr` is a DaC(Directories as Code) tool by which you can generate, export and reorganize direcotory structure based on a YAML format.

 ## Install